Tadeusz Kantor in Nuremberg

 • “Artists should Croak”

-Tadeusz Kantor working on his play “Artists should Croak”, May 1985.
+Tadeusz Kantor working on his play

-Tadeusz Kantor with his Cricot 2 team working on the play “Artists should Croak” in Nuremberg.
-May 1985.
+• Tadeusz Kantor with his Cricot 2 working on the play

-• Tadeusz Kantor giving the beat.
+• Tadeusz Kantor giving the beat

-Tadeusz Kantor giving the beat.
 The artist and director was a perfectionist and always demanded that his ideas be perfectly turned into reality.
-Sometimes he had to show the actors exactly what to do.
+During work on the play “Artists should Croak” in Nuremberg in May 1985

 • Tadeusz Kantor in Nürnberg - Hörspiel von „COSMO Radio po polsku“